Cheshire (character): Origin

+Villainous career

 She is a long-standing rival of the superhero team the Teen Titans.
 However, when Roy Harper goes undercover for the government in a mission to get her confidence and turn her over, the two fall passionately in love.
 Knowing he will not be able to turn her in, he walks out; Cheshire does not learn his true identity until later.
 The result of their romance is a daughter, Lian, whom Roy raises.

 Returning to her mercenary ways after leaving Lian behind for Roy, Jade saves Deathstroke's life so he can help her in stealing nuclear weapons from Russia in an attempt to blackmail the world.
 To prove she is not bluffing, she obliterates Qurac, reasoning that since Qurac is a stronghold of Onslaught terrorists, that Western countries will be secretly grateful.
 Cheshire's plans are foiled when her base comes under attack and she is forced to flee.
 She later creates her own team, The Ravens.

 Cheshire volunteers to join Tartarus, a group created by Vandal Savage with the objective of destroying the Titans.
 During a confrontation with the Titans and H.I.V.E, Savage shoots Cheshire to distract Arsenal.
 She recovers, but is taken into custody for crimes including destroying Qurac.
 Sentenced to life imprisonment, she is broken out by the Ravens.
 Arsenal, however, forces her back into custody.

 Eventually, Cheshire discovers that her biological father is a Senator named Robert Pullman, and she attempts to torture and kill him.
 To that end, she defeats Lady Shiva, and devises a plan to use her to fake her own death and flee the country with her daughter.
 Jade ties up Shiva, gags her and locks her in the trunk of her car (which is wired to explode), hoping that the authorities will find the charred body of an Asian woman in the flaming car wreck and believe that Jade was killed while fleeing the Senator's murder.
 Catwoman and Gypsy show up and untie Shiva, while Huntress and Black Canary stop Jade from murdering the Senator, and take her into custody.
 While escaping the scene of the attempted assassination, Jade is punched in the face and thrown out of the helicopter the women were escaping in by Black Canary to avoid being beaten to death by an enraged Shiva.